Tech-training-2023/neosoft-sdworx/C#/dotnet-intro.md

     - Query expressions are easy to grasp because they use many familiar C# language constructs.
     - The variables in a query expression are all strongly typed, although in many cases you do not have to provide the type explicitly because the compiler can infer it.
     - A query is not executed until you iterate over the query variable like iterarting over foreach statement.
+    - A *query expression* is a query expressed in query syntax.
+        - A query expression consists of a set of clauses written in a declarative syntax similar to SQL.
+        - Each clause in turn contains one or more C# expressions, and these expressions may themselves be either a query expression or contain a query expression.
+        - A query expression must begin with a `from` clause and must end with a `select` or `group` clause.
+        - Between the first from clause and the last select or group clause, it can contain one or more of these optional clauses: where, orderby, join, let and even additional from clauses.
+    - Given the data source a query can return:
+        - Retrieve a subset of the elements to produce a new sequence without modifying the individual elements.
+            ```
+            IEnumerable<int> highScoresQuery =
+            from score in scores
+            where score > 80
+            orderby score descending
+            select score;
+            ```
+        - Retrieve a sequence of elements as in the previous example but transform them to a new type of object.
+            ```
+            IEnumerable<string> highScoresQuery2 =
+            from score in scores
+            where score > 80
+            orderby score descending
+            select $"The score is {score}";
+            ```
+        - Retrieve a singleton value about the source data, such as:
+            - The number of elements that match a certain condition.
+            - The element that has the greatest or least value.
+            - The first element that matches a condition, or the sum of particular values in a specified set of elements.
+             ```
+            int highScoreCount = (
+            from score in scores
+            where score > 80
+            select score
+            ).Count();
+            ```

+    2. *Method Syntax* - Some queries must be expressed as method calls.
+        - For example, you must use a method call to express a query that retrieves the number of elements that match a specified condition.
+        ```
+                IEnumerable<int> numQuery1 =
+                from num in numbers
+                where num % 2 == 0
+                orderby num
+                select num;

+                //Method syntax:
+                IEnumerable<int> numQuery2 = numbers.Where(num => num % 2 == 0).OrderBy(n => n);
+        ```
+        - There are many other methods such as Select, SelectMany, Join, and Orderby in method based syntax.
+All these methods are extension methods to System.Linq library.
+        - the conditional expression `(num % 2 == 0)` is passed as an in-line argument to the Where method: `Where(num => num % 2 == 0)`.
+This inline expression is called a **lambda expression**.
+            -  *Lambda Expression* is a convenient way to write code that would otherwise have to be written in more cumbersome form as an anonymous method or a generic delegate or an expression tree.
+            - In C# `=>` is the lambda operator, which is read as `"goes to"`.
+            - The `num` on the left of the operator is the input variable which corresponds to `num` in the query expression.
+            - The body of the lambda is just the same as the expression in query syntax or in any other C# expression or statement; it can include method calls and other complex logic.
+            - The "return value" is just the expression result.

 - **Coding challenge ion collection and LINQ**
     - Create a class library named **StudentLib** which has an object of type Student.
 Student object has: